Theodore Fraser: Military career

-He assumed the command of the 15th Division in September 1918, the 18th Division in the following March, and promoting to Major-General in June 1919.
+He assumed the command of the 15th Division in September 1918, for which he was raised to temporary major general, the 18th Division in the following March, and promoting to major general in June 1919.
 While assigned to the 18th Division, Fraser was tasked to lead "South Kurdistan Force" to conduct operations against Shaikh Mahmud Barzanji, who was leading a localized rebellion.
 Barzenji was wounded and ultimately captured by Fraser's forces.
 He later was engaged in other Kurdistan operations of 1919–20, relinquishing command in October, 1921, From March to November, 1922, he commanded the forces in Iraq, but was not again employed until May 1924, when he was appointed General Officer Commanding (GOC) Malaya Command.
 He performed his tour of duty in Singapore for the next three years until his retirement on 9 June 1927, with Major-General C.C.
 Van Straubenzee, KBE, CB, CMG (1867–1956) replacing him as the next GOC Malaya on 16 June 1927.